COVID Testing Requirement

 Travelers needing to apply for a new visa

 At this time, the U.S Embassy in Ljubljana is providing limited visa appointments for residents of Slovenia only.
-The Embassy is accepting immigrant and non-immigrant visa appointments only for those who qualify for an exception to the travel bans listed above.
-For B visa (business/tourist) travelers, the Embassy is providing appointments only to those who meet an exception to the travel bans, but who were denied ESTA.
+The Embassy is processing immigrant visa applications.
+For non-immigrants, the Embassy is accepting appointment requests only for those who qualify for an exception to the travel restrictions – See above.
+For B visa (business/tourist) travelers, the Embassy is providing appointments only to those who meet an exception to the travel ban, but who are not permitted to travel using ESTA.
 Those who simply want to renew their visa but have no immediate travel plans should contact us when they have specific (and permitted) travel plans.
-If you meet an exception that permits travel to the U.S., please contact the Embassy via email (LjubljanaVisa@state.gov) for an appointment, noting the purpose of travel (and noting if you have been in any countries outside Slovenia in the past 14 days).
+If you meet an exception that permits travel to the U.S., please contact the Embassy via email (LjubljanaVisa@state.gov) for an appointment, noting the purpose of travel and why you qualify for an exception (and noting if you have been in any countries outside Slovenia in the past 14 days).

 For your appointment: Facemasks are required.
 If you experience any Covid symptoms (fever, shortness of breath, cough), have been in contact with someone diagnosed with Covid, have been to a hospital or nursing home within the past 14 days, or if you traveled outside Slovenia within the past 14 days, you should again email us prior to your appointment (at least one day in advance).

-Although travelers will be issued full validity visas, the exception is valid only for only a 30 day window and is valid for a single entry to the United States.
-An individual who departs the United States and wishes to return must be re-assessed for a national interest exception.
+Although travelers will be issued full validity visas, for those cases requiring an Embassy approved exception, the exception is valid only for only a 30 day window and is valid for a single entry to the United States.
+Any future travel to the United States will require an electronic approval.
+(See above section.)
 Admission remains subject to a determination by Customs and Border Protection officers at ports of entry and travelers must follow U.S. Centers for Disease Control and Prevention guidelines upon arrival.